wp-plugins/nelio-ab-testing/readme.txt

 site!

-= #4 - Test Widgets =
+= #4 - Test Menus and Widgets =

-**Nelio A/B Testing is the only solution that includes Widget Testing**.
-Easily duplicate your current widget set, change it by adding new widgets, removing old widgets, and editing others, and discover which widget combination improves your conversion rate.
+**Nelio A/B Testing is the only solution that includes Menu and Widget Testing**.
+Use the WordPress' default user interface for creating new menus and widget sets.
+You'll be able to duplicate your current menus and widgets, and modify them with just a few clicks.
+Discover which combination improves your conversion rate!

 = #5 - Beautiful Heatmaps and Clickmaps =